hiba-ahmad1/MultiNumeralCTF/README.md

 <img src="https://i.imgur.com/xzgfS92.png" height="90%" width="90%" alt="Base64 Output"/>
 <br/>
 <br/>
 The decoded hex values then returned what appeared to be Base64 values.
 I then wrote a simple Python script to decode Base64 using the 'base64' module in Python.
-For more information the 'base64' module in Python, refer to the following link: https://docs.python.org/3/library/base64.html.
+For more information on the 'base64' module in Python, refer to the following link: https://docs.python.org/3/library/base64.html.
 <br/>
 <br/>
 <img src="https://i.imgur.com/meQJzvC.png" height="70%" width="70%" alt="Python Decoder"/>